AlexStrawn/Capstone/README.md

 # Capstone
-Used to create my Capstone Project for SAVVY Coders DAP Program
+Used to create my Capstone Project for Savvy Coders DAP Program